noravgs/business-boost/README.md

 ## How It's Made:

 **Tech used:** HTML, CSS, JavaScript, Bootstrap, Node.js, Express.js, MongoDB & Cloudinary.

-In this project, I used React in order to understand reusability of components.
-I used tailwind to facilitate styling.

 ## Optimizations:
 (optional)

-Having more time I would continue creating the rest of the components for more user interaction.
-Add a MongoDB to store users,shops and orders.
+Having more time I would continue creating a better User Experience and add rating for the shops.

 ## Lessons Learned:

-While working with React it made the process of creating an APP cleaner and easier.
-Organizing and styling with Tailwind made the process faster and adaptable.
-Being able to make the site responsive in the same page as your elements was a game changer.
+While working with FullStack and CRUD features.
+I learned how to use EJS and easy UI with Bootstrap.

 ## Examples:
 Take a look at these couple examples that I have in my own portfolio: